What are the Eligibility Requirements?

 How long does it take to get a job?

 The pace of the hiring process is determined by the local union.
 Labor demands generally dictate the number of apprentices accepted each year.
-All employment arrangements are conducted through the Local Union Joint Apprenticeship Committee.
+All employment arrangements are coordinated on your behalf though the UA VIP Program.

 How much will I get paid?